m-vdb/github-buildservice-boilerplate/README.md

 - a badge view: a simple endpoint to retrieve the SVG badge of a repository, like [this one](https://buildservice.maxvdb.com/badge/m-vdb/github-buildservice-boilerplate.svg)
 - a simple web API:
   - a webhook that receives calls from Github
-  - an internal endpoint that accepts build status changes - *useful in case an other service runs builds*
+  - an internal endpoint that accepts build status changes - *useful in case an other service runs the builds*
-- an asynchronous task system based on [django-rq](https://github.com/ui/django-rq) - *useful in case this service runs builds*
+- an asynchronous task system based on [django-rq](https://github.com/ui/django-rq) - *useful in case this service runs the builds*

-## What this project doesn't cover
+## Project Scope

 This project isn't a full build service.
-It doesn't tackle containerization of the builds.
-You can use this service as the center part of a full service; it will receive calls from Github and may communicate with your other micro-services.
+It doesn't tackle:
+- containerization
+- build restart
+- per-branch views

+You can use this boilerplate to create the central node of a more complex architecture.

-This project doesn't either cover the UI part in full - no fancy front-end framework here, just plain [Django views](https://docs.djangoproject.com/en/1.9/topics/http/views/).
+This project doesn't either provide a full UI - no fancy front-end framework here, just plain [Django views](https://docs.djangoproject.com/en/1.9/topics/http/views/).

 ## Installation and setup

-You first need to setup a new [Github application](https://github.com/settings/applications/new).
-All the tokens will be granted for this application.
+You first need to create a [Github application](https://github.com/settings/applications/new).
+The app will ask for user permissions (on behalf of the Github application) and save tokens in database for later use.
 Be careful to define your _Authorization callback URL_ as follow: `https://<domain>/oauth/callback`.
-You'l need HTTPS.
+You'll need HTTPS.

 ## Settings

+- `DEBUG`: set to `True` to enable Django debug
+- `DATABASE_URL`: your main database URI, e.g. `postgres://<user>:<passsword>@<host>:5432/<database>`
+- `REDIS_URL`: your broker URI, useful fo asynchronous tasks (used by _django-rq_), e.g. `127.0.0.1:6379`
+- `SECRET_KEY`: required by Django for cryptographic signing
 - `GITHUB_CLIENT_ID`: your Github application id
 - `GITHUB_CLIENT_SECRET`: your Github application id
 - `GITHUB_HOOK_SECRET`: a hook secret, useful for webhook authentication